What is the difference between the Great Divide Tour and the Winter Wonderland Tour?

 Is there a shuttle that picks us up at the hotel?

-We do not have a shuttle but we are only 1 km away from the Chateau.
-If you don’t have a vehicle, you can either take a cab to us or walk down on a well marked trail.
-The concierge will have a map of this walking trail. .
+We do not have a shuttle but we are only 1 km away from the Chateau Lake Louise .
+If you don’t have a vehicle, you can either take a cab to us or walk down to us.
 Some folks walk down and take a cab back up hill.

 There is a very good cab company in the village.